Mandela & Ethiopia

 Mandela spent 27 years in apartheid prisons under charges of treason and for leaving the country illegally.
 That journey had taken him to meet the major freedom fighters and leaders across the African continent, including Emperor Haile Selassie in Ethiopia who had been a strong supporter of the anti-apartheid cause and a defender of African sovereignty.
 Though Ethiopia once has been an isolated and a least involved country in the region, through Emperor Haile Selassie’s rule, it has made its bid for leadership in the African solidarity movement.
 Ethiopia’s official commitment to Africa, originating in its participation at the first conference of independent African states in Accra in 1958, became a source of inspiration for Mandela and other nationalist leaders in colonial territories.
 Ethiopia’s construction of the Africa Hall in Addis Ababa and its the selection as the seat of the permanent secretariat of the Organization of the African Unity in 1963 symbolized and culminated this effort.

-In January 1962 Mandela came to Addis and received military training from Emperor Haile Selassie’s army.
+It was in January 1962 that Mandela came to Addis and received military training from Emperor Haile Selassie’s army.
 The original plan was that Mandela would stay in Ethiopia for six months to undergo a full program of military instruction.
 On 28 June he began lessons on ‘demolitions’ and how to stage hit-and-run attacks with Lieutenant Fekadu Wakene.
 As he wrote in his classic 1994 autobiography, Long Walk to Freedom, Mandela recalls learning to use an automatic rifle and pistol and taking target practice at a shooting range.
 He was also taught how to make small bombs and mines.
 “I felt myself being moulded into a solider and began to think as a soldier thinks – a far cry from the way a politician thinks,” he writes.
 In order to facilitate his travels he was issued with an Ethiopian passport – in the name of David Motsamayi.

 When Mandela left Ethiopia after eight weeks stay, Tadesse gave give him a semi-automatic Makarov pistol to symbolise his coming struggle.
 He was arrested soon after his return to South Africa and charged in what became known as Rivonia Trial in 1963.
 Other than the pistol, two articles were confiscated from his pocket when Mandela was apprehended: one was the memento from Emperor Haile Selassie and the other was a small photo of Ketema Yifru (who was the Ethiopian Foreign Minister at the time) which Mandela kept from his days in Ethiopia, according to former Ethiopian diplomat Ayalew Mandefro.